Omicron166/syncthing-updater/README.md

 - `bin_path` is the path to the syncthing binary.
 - `upgrade_url` is the url of the syncthing upgrade server, don't change it unless you know what you're doing.
 - `architecture` is the version of syncthing to download.
 Run `list-architectures.py` and select yours.
+- `download_prereleases` indicates if you want to download syncthing prereleases (true) or just the stable releases (false)
+- `download_path` is the path where temporal files will be stored.
+- `download_cleaning` indicates if you want to remove (true) or keep (false) the temporal files after upgrading syncthing.

 You can either copy and fill `config_sample.json` or run the interactive config generator `gen-config.py`.
 # Usage